Rodrigo Zalazar: Schalke 04

 On 4 August 2021, Zalazar agreed to join fellow second division side Schalke 04 on a season-long loan with an option to make the move permanent until 2026.
 On 25 March 2022, Schalke exercised this option, and he agreed to a permanent four-year contract with the club, effective as of 1 July.
-He ended the campaign as a starter as the club achieved promotion to the Bundesliga as champions.
+He finished the campaign as a regular starter as the club won promotion to the Bundesliga as champions, scoring the decisive goal in a 3–2 victory over St. Pauli that secured promotion.

 Zalazar made his debut in the main category of German football on 7 August 2022, starting in a 3–1 away loss against 1.
 FC Köln.
 He scored his first goal in the top tier six days later, netting the opener in a 2–2 home draw against Borussia Mönchengladbach.

 In June 2023, after Schalke's relegation back to the second level, newspaper Bild reported that Zalazar was seeking a move away from the club.

+Braga

+In July 2023, Zalazar joined Primeira Liga side Braga, signing a four-year contract for a reported transfer fee of €6m.

+Sporting CP

+On 15 May 2026, Sporting CP announced the signing of Zalazar for a fee of €30 million, and a release clause of €80 million.
+This made him the most expensive transfer between two Portuguese clubs, surpassing the previous €20 million record Porto paid for David Carmo.
+Zalazar made his debut for the club on 8 August 2026, scoring a goal and providing an assist in a 2–2 draw against Estrela da Amadora.

 International career

 Born in Spain to Uruguayan parents, Zalazar was eligible to represent both Uruguay and Spain at international level.
 While his older brother chose Spain, he followed his father's footsteps and chose to play for Uruguay.

 Zalazar started to feature for the nation's under-20 team in 2018, being also included in Fabián Coito's squad for the 2019 South American U-20 Championship in January 2019.
 He played seven matches in the tournament, helping his team to finish third.

 In June 2023, Zalazar received his first call-up to the senior team for friendly matches against Nicaragua and Cuba.
 He made his debut on 14 June, scoring two goals in a 4–1 win against the former.
+On 31 May 2026, he was named in Uruguay's 26-man squad for the 2026 FIFA World Cup.

 Personal life

-Rodrigo is the son of former Uruguay international footballer José Zalazar, and the brother of former Spanish youth international Kuki Zalazar and Schalke 04 player Mauro Zalazar.
-He was born in Albacete, Castilla–La Mancha, while his father was a player of the local club Albacete.
+Zalazar comes from a footballing family.
+He is the son of former Uruguayan international footballer José Zalazar.
+Nicknamed El Osito (The Bear Cub), he inherited the nickname from his father, who was known as El Oso (The Bear).
+He was born in Albacete, Castilla–La Mancha, while his father was playing for the local club Albacete.
+Both of his brothers, Kuki Zalazar and Mauro Zalazar, are also professional footballers who have represented Spain and Uruguay, respectively, at youth level.